 I’m flexible – life doesn’t always work out as planned, especially when they involve children, animals or weather.
 I try to build some contingency into plans but sometimes we need extra time, to reschedule completely, or redefine the brief.
 I can be more than the photographer too – I have acted as impromptu chauffer to a groom and his best man, spontaneously managed groups of volunteers overseas when needed, and been a confidante in a difficult moment.
 If something isn’t working out I will try and work with you to see what we can change.
 Contracts are wonderful and have a role, but so does being reasonable and pragmatic.

 Diligent – it goes without saying that I use the very best photographic equipment.
 For those that are interested I’m a Canon man.
 I’m fully insured, including full Public Indemnity and Public Liability.
-My most expensive piece of equipment at home isn’t a beautiful iMac but a very unsexy black box containing all my shoots, which is mirrored internally, and is also backed up to disks stored in an external off-site location each week.
+My most expensive piece of equipment at home isn’t a beautiful Macbook Pro (which I have) but a very unsexy black box full of hard drives.
+It contains all my shoots, mirrored internally, and is also backed up to disks stored in an external off-site location each week.
 Naturally when I’m on long assignments, I back-up all my files to a second drive too.

 Finally, and most importantly to me, I work hard to be sensitive to a situation, whether that be at a wedding or documenting social issues abroad.
 Having travelled and photographed in many countries, I know first-hand the importance of understanding local cultures, and the responsibilities I have as I work with a camera in my hand.
 From a moral and ethical perspective I would only take the shot if it felt right to do so and I only work with people who share that same ethos.